2003 Server End of Life

 Contact us for more information.

-Windows Server 2003 support will end on July 14, 2015.
-This means that there will be no patches or security updates for the operating system, putting all applications and your business at risk.
+Windows Server 2003 support ended on July 14, 2015.
+This means that there are no patches or security updates for the operating system, putting all applications and your business at risk.
 Any new threats, security risks and vulnerabilities will not be patched making Windows Server 2003 a security risk and server nightmare.

 There are still nearly a million servers across the world currently running on Windows Server 2003, this means that businesses are running and relying on an operating system released almost a decade ago, studies show that businesses have not moved away from Windows Server 2003 due to the fact that they require the use of applications that are only supported on 32 bit systems.